Backward doubly stochastic differential equations with or without reflection under weak conditions

 In this part, we study the existence of maximal solutions for BDSDEs with continuous coefficients, which is an application of the comparison theorem (\autoref{c3.7}).
-Compared to the work of Shi, Gu and Liu \cite{05}, we weaken the condition that \(f\) has linear growth in \(y\) to general growth.
-Some efforts have been made to approximate continuous functions and to apply truncation techniques.
+Compared to the work of Shi, Gu, and Liu \cite{05}, we weaken the condition that \(f\) is of linear growth in \(y\) to general growth in \(y\).
+The proof requires suitable approximations of continuous functions and truncation arguments.

-\begin{theorem} \sl Let the conditions \(\textbf{(A1)}\), \(\textbf{(F1)}\), \(\textbf{(G1)}\), \(\textbf{(G2)}\) and \(\textbf{(G3)}\) be satisfied, then BDSDE \eqref{1} has a maximal solution $(Y,Z)\in S^2_{\mathbb{F}}([0,T];\mathbb{R})\times L^2_{\mathbb{F}}([0,T];\mathbb{R}^d)$. \end{theorem}
+\begin{theorem} \sl Let the conditions \(\textbf{(A1)}\), \(\textbf{(F1)}\), \(\textbf{(G1)}\), \(\textbf{(G2)}\) and \(\textbf{(G3)}\) be satisfied.
+Then BDSDE \eqref{1} has a maximal solution $(Y,Z)\in S^2_{\mathbb{F}}([0,T];\mathbb{R})\times L^2_{\mathbb{F}}([0,T];\mathbb{R}^d)$. \end{theorem}